Flatland: Social elements

 This rule is not the case when dealing with Isosceles Triangles (Soldiers and Workmen) with only two congruent sides.
 The smallest angle of an Isosceles Triangle gains 30 arc minutes (half a degree) each generation.
 Additionally, the rule does not seem to apply to many-sided Polygons.
 For example, the sons of several hundred-sided Polygons will often develop 50 or more sides more than their parents.
-Furthermore, the angle of an Isosceles Triangle or the number of sides of a (regular) Polygon may be altered during life by deeds or surgical adjustments.
+Furthermore, the angle of an Isosceles Triangle or the number of sides of a (regular) Polygon may be altered during life by deeds or by surgery.

 An Equilateral Triangle is a member of the craftsman class.
 Squares and Pentagons are the "gentlemen" class, as doctors, lawyers, and other professions.
 Hexagons are the lowest rank of nobility, all the way up to (near) Circles, who make up the priest class.
 The higher-order Polygons have much less of a chance of producing sons, preventing Flatland from being overcrowded with noblemen.

 Apart from Isosceles Triangles, only regular Polygons are considered until chapter seven of the book when the issue of irregularity, or physical deformity is brought up.
 In a two-dimensional world, a regular polygon can be identified by a single angle and/or vertex.
 To maintain social cohesion, irregularity is to be abhorred, with moral irregularity and criminality cited, "by some" (in the book), as inevitable additional deformities, a sentiment with which the Square concurs.
 If the error of deviation is above a stated amount, the irregular Polygon faces euthanasia; if below, he becomes the lowest rank of civil servant.
 An irregular Polygon is not destroyed at birth, but allowed to develop to see if the irregularity can be "cured" or reduced.
 If the deformity remains, the irregular is "painlessly and mercifully consumed."